While I’m (still) not commuting to Kin Insurance, I’m able to log about 1 hour of podcast listening time on my walks every day.

 Spotify Link: Snacks Daily

-Why is Masters of Scale so important for Product Managers?
+So why is Masters of Scale so important?

-Quite simply because Hoffman and Safian combine the highest quality guests with great storytelling with simple takeaways that are applicable to many types of businesses.
+Quite simply because Hoffman and Safian combine the highest quality guests with great storytelling and simple takeaways that are applicable to so many types of businesses and startups.

-Trust me, that combination is far from simple, but they make it look like it.
+Trust me, that combination is far from simple, but they make it look easy.
+If you haven’t listened to Masters of Scale yet, download the podcast now and start learning!

 iTunes Link: Masters of Scale